ashychiu/ashychiu/README.md

 🌱 I’m currently learning Typescript & web scrapping with python
 👯 I’m looking to collaborate on anything
 🤔 I’m looking for help with getting my first tech job (so close yet so far!)
-💬 Ask me about what it was like using notepad to code (and deploy website with FTP)
+💬 Ask me about what it was like using notepad to code (and deploy websites with FTP)
 📫 How to reach me: iykyk😆
 ⚡ Fun fact: I foster cats without having one myself🐱